Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/review/ai-form-recognizer.api.md

 // src/lro/analyze/contentPoller.ts:46:3 - (ae-forgotten-export) The symbol "RecognizeContentResultResponse" needs to be exported by the entry point index.d.ts
 // src/lro/analyze/customFormPoller.ts:40:3 - (ae-forgotten-export) The symbol "GeneratedClientAnalyzeWithCustomModelResponse" needs to be exported by the entry point index.d.ts
 // src/lro/analyze/customFormPoller.ts:47:3 - (ae-forgotten-export) The symbol "RecognizeFormResultResponse" needs to be exported by the entry point index.d.ts
-// src/lro/analyze/receiptPoller.ts:40:3 - (ae-forgotten-export) The symbol "GeneratedClientAnalyzeReceiptAsyncResponse" needs to be exported by the entry point index.d.ts
+// src/lro/analyze/receiptPoller.ts:38:3 - (ae-forgotten-export) The symbol "GeneratedClientAnalyzeReceiptAsyncResponse" needs to be exported by the entry point index.d.ts
-// src/lro/analyze/receiptPoller.ts:46:3 - (ae-forgotten-export) The symbol "RecognizeReceiptResultResponse" needs to be exported by the entry point index.d.ts
 // src/lro/copy/poller.ts:37:3 - (ae-forgotten-export) The symbol "GeneratedClientCopyCustomModelResponse" needs to be exported by the entry point index.d.ts
 // src/lro/copy/poller.ts:43:3 - (ae-forgotten-export) The symbol "GeneratedClientGetCustomModelCopyResultResponse" needs to be exported by the entry point index.d.ts
 // src/lro/train/poller.ts:21:3 - (ae-forgotten-export) The symbol "GeneratedClientTrainCustomModelAsyncResponse" needs to be exported by the entry point index.d.ts